praxisnyc/play/README.md

 - ml5js
 - PWA (so it works well on mobile browsers)

-## dependencies
+## features

-**praxis / play** provides an ever-growing list of ready-to-use dependencies to speed up your creative code: Want text not to be selectable?
+**praxis / play** provides an ever-growing list of ready-to-use features to speed up your creative code: Want text not to be selectable?
 Want to prevent zoom? ml5? smooth scroll?

-Dependencies are per page so you only load what you need, to ensure performance.
+Features are per page so you only load what you need, to ensure performance.

 | Condition  | ⏱️ | Description | Dependencies | Notes |